gtamas/schematicsgui/UI.md

 Here, the first property is `name` which does not have any customization so it will be rendered as a text input, using the default widget builder.
 The second `type` property, however, has `x-widget`.
 In this case, the type is set to `radio`, so instead of the default dropdown menu, a group of radio buttons will be generated.

 This is just a basic example.
 You can customize your inputs in many different ways via `x-widget`.
-Via such customizations, you can use most of the input widgets available in the [GTK4 Widget Library](https://docs.gtk.org/gtk4/visual_index.html) and even some custom one shipped with the app.
+You can use most of the input widgets available in the [GTK4 Widget Library](https://docs.gtk.org/gtk4/visual_index.html) and even some custom ones shipped with the app.
 More widgets will be added in the future.

 The general form of the `x-widget` is the following: